 Manuscripts should not be written in first person (“I”) unless you have been specifically commissioned by PAR to write an editorial or commentary.
 Submissions should be manuscripts that have not been published previously and are not under consideration for publication elsewhere.
 Manuscripts should generally contain no more than 8,000 words, including abstract, endnotes, and references; tables, figures, charts, and appendices should be excluded from the word count.
 All material should be 12-point, Times New Roman type, double-spaced with margins of one inch.

-Authors submitting manuscripts to PAR are asked to include 3-5 “practitioner points” that distil specific practical implications and insights for practice from their research.
-Authors are encouraged to include practitioner points with the initial submission.
+Authors submitting manuscripts to PAR are asked to include 3-5 “evidence f0r practice” points that distill specific practical implications and insights for practice from their research.
+Authors are encouraged to include evidence for practice points with the initial submission.
 The points are required to be included in the submission of a revised manuscript.

 PAR uses a double-blind review process so authors should prepare their manuscripts accordingly.
 Include the title of the manuscript and an abstract of no more than 150 words on a page preceding the first page of the manuscript.
 Do not include the author(s) name on the title page.
 Please avoid indications of authorship in the body of the manuscript whenever possible.
 This is commonly done by referring to oneself in the third person and including typical references to the work cited in the reference list.
 Assuming that the text references to an author’s previous work are in the third person, full citations should be included as usual in the references.
 Authors should not thank colleagues in notes, acknowledgments, or elsewhere in the body of the paper or mention institution names, Web page addresses, or other potentially identifying information.
 This information can be added if the manuscript is accepted.